Transversal Hamilton cycle in hypergraph systems: The postponed proofs

 \section{The postponed proofs}

-The idea of the proof is to grow tree-like structures (called cascades) from both designated ends $e_1$ and $e_2$ until they meet, forming the desired rainbow path.
-This method can be seen in \cite{cascade,approximate}.
+In this section, we prove Lemma~\ref{connecting}.
+The idea of the proof is to grow tree-like structures (called cascades) from both designated ends $e_1$ and $e_2$ until they meet, forming the $\emph{\textbf{H}}$-transversal path as desired.
+Our proof follows almost identical as that in~\cite{cascade,approximate}.
 Before we describe the cascades, it is convenient to introduce the following notation.
 For two sequences of vertices

 where $r,t\geq1,s\geq0$ and all vertices are distinct, we define their $concatenation$ as